davidyarbrough/colors-of-the-century/README.md

 ## Usage

 - Enter a year in the input field (between 0 and 9999)
-- Click "Generate Calendar" to display the calendar for that year
+- Click "Go" to display the calendar for that year
 - Click on any day to see its date and corresponding color code
 - The color sample will update to show the exact color